HTTPArchive/almanac.httparchive.org/src/content/en/2020/caching.md

 > Host: www.example.org
 > Accept-Encoding: gzip</code></pre>

-The server responds with the object, and indicates that the version it is sending should include the value of the `Accept-Encoding` request header.
+The server responds with the object and indicates that the version it is sending should include the value of the `Accept-Encoding` request header.

 <pre><code>< HTTP/2 200 OK
 < Content-Type: text/html